samwho/jarvis/README_virmidi.md

 # The Virmidi Module

-If you're on linux, you'll need to snd-virmidi module to be enabled.
+If you're on Linux, you'll need the snd-virmidi module to be enabled.
 The following command will do that (you may need to run this as root):

     modprobe snd-virmidi index=1

 The index variable will change if you have more than one sound card.
-Run the following commands to see your sound cards:
+Run the following command to see your sound cards:

     cat /proc/asound/cards

-If there is 1 item in the list, use 1 as your index.
-If 2, use 2 etc.
+The leftmost column is the index value for the sound card.
+This is the number that you will need to use in the modprobe call above.

-This will give you some virtual midi devices that unimidi will be able to connect to and send output to.
+The snd-virmidi module will give you some virtual midi devices that UniMIDI will be able to connect to and send messages via.

 # Setting it up to do this automatically on boot